 Your macro goals would break down like this:

 Let’s say, however, that after a month of following this split your weight is on point, but you notice that you’ve been feeling consistently low on energy.
 You can start to experiment with increasing your carbs and decreasing your fat until you find a ratio that provides you with the energy you need.

 Counting Macros For Weight Loss

-One of the biggest benefits of the macros diet is that it is extremely flexible, unlike many diets which tend to restrict the foods you can eat.
+One of the biggest benefits of the macros diet is that it’s extremely flexible, unlike many diets that tend to restrict the types of foods you can eat.
 As such, many people have turned to counting macros in order to lose weight.

 This is why it is sometimes referred to as flexible dieting — as long as you hit your calorie and macro goals, it technically doesn’t matter what you eat.
 Don’t believe me?
 Check out this biology teacher who lost 60 lbs by eating a 2,000 calories per day diet consisting solely of McDonald’s.

 The first (and most important) aspect of any weight loss program is a calorie deficit.
 In order to lose weight, you must be taking in fewer calories than your body burns off in a day.